subramanyanashwath/ds_promo_activation/README.md

-# Promotion Activation Is the #1 Growth Lever for New Vertical Merchants
+# Promotion Activation Is the #1 Growth Lever for New Vertical Merchants (Smart Campaigns Q4 2025 Earnings)

 **Merchants who activate promotions are 2.2x more likely to become high-growth**, and 80% of the intervention pool hasn't activated one yet.
 This project identifies the lever, sizes the opportunity, and designs the experiment.